chrisesharp/foundryvtt-owb/README.md

 ## Credits

-Thanks to [U-man](https://gitlab.com/mesfoliesludiques) and his [OSE FoundryVTT system](https://gitlab.com/mesfoliesludiques/foundryvtt-ose/), which was a huge inspiration and basis for this project.
+- Thanks to [U-man](https://gitlab.com/mesfoliesludiques) and his [OSE FoundryVTT system](https://gitlab.com/mesfoliesludiques/foundryvtt-ose/), which was a huge inspiration and basis for this project.

+### Icons from the Noun Project

+- Explosion icon by Nico Tzogalis.
+- Target by andriwidodo.
+- Zoom In by Ahmad Romadon.